cvilla714/markdown-previewer/README.md

 # Project: Markdown Previewer

-> Project was about creating a markdown previewer
+> The project was about creating a markdown previewer the idea is to type
-> the idea is to type in one box and the next box will > show the result
+>  on the left box using markdown and the right box will show the result.

 ![screenshot](./app_screenshot.png)